-The Town acknowledges that the state of Massachusetts has legalized the limited recreational use of marijuana.
+The Town acknowledges that the State of Massachusetts has legalized the limited recreational use of marijuana.
 Marijuana remains federally illegal and the Town is required to act in accordance with federal law when enacting this policy.
+For the purpose of this policy, marijuana is considered a controlled substance.